Resources While Kids are Home

 Big Lots: The first hour of every day is dedicated to senior, pregnant women, and those who are most at-risk.
 Visit the website for store locations in Central California. www.biglots.com

-Costco: Costco warehouses will open from 8–9 a.m.
-Tuesdays, Wednesdays, and Thursdays for members ages 60 and older, for pregnant women, and for those with disabilities.
-The pharmacy will be open, but the Costco Food Court will be closed during these hours.
-Find a Costco warehouse near you. www.costco.com
+Costco: Costco warehouses will open from 9 a.m. to 10 a.m., Monday through Friday for members ages 60 and older, and people with disabilities.
+Only members who meet this criteria will be able to shop during these hours.
+Guests will not be admitted.
+The pharmacy will be open, but the Costco Food Court will be closed during these hours. www.costco.com

 Dollar General: The first hour of every day is dedicated to senior customers.
 Visit the website for store locations in Central California. www.dollargeneral.com